-LINE_OUT (lime) can be connected to headphones or preferably powered speakers.
-LINE_IN (light blue) allows tape players or other audio sources to be recorded by your computer or played through the LINE_OUT.
+LINE_OUT (lime) can be connected to powered speakers.
+LINE_IN (light blue) allows tape players or other audio sources to be recorded by your computer.
 MIC_IN (pink) allows microphones to be connected for voice input.
-The mainboard also has a front panel audio connector (Intel spec.), FNT_AUDIO, with an optional cable.
-Its pin definitions were presented far below left.
+The mainboard also provides you with a front panel audio port connector, FNT_AUD, when needed.
+Its pin definitions were presented below.